 History and habitat

 As a big animal they need a lot of food.
-Alaska moose, the biggest of the subspecies are said to require 9770 kilocalories a day.
+Alaska moose, the biggest of the subspecies, are said to require 9770 kilocalories a day (for perspective the average human needs around 2000 kcal).
 They get this in two ways, first by roaming over large areas, and secondly by squeezing every last little bit of nutrition out of their food.
 This they do by rumination.
 Moose, like cows, have a four chambered stomach.
 In the first chamber the food is fermented.
 Then the moose regurgitate the partially digested food into their mouths and do what is called ‘chewing the cud’.
 After this it goes into the second, third and fourth stomach chambers to have all the nutrition carefully extracted.

 As they need lots of twiggy bark covered things to eat, moose are usually found in forests.
 They can’t sweat, so tend to live in cooler parts of the world, jumping into water to cool off if they really need to.
 They also have longer front legs than back legs which helps them to jump over things when moving around the forests.

 Moose are generally quite solitary.
 Mothers and calves of course will travel together, and have a very strong bond, but otherwise the animals keep to themselves outside of the mating season.
 During the rut, when males compete to mate with females, the bulls will get so engrossed in their battles that they will stop eating completely for around 2 weeks.

 Moose are also quite solitary when it comes to humans.
 They will often hide and avoid humans rather than confronting them, and so are rarely aggressive without a reason.
 However, if provoked, scared or if a human comes between a mother and calf they can react aggressively.
 This also goes for moose that have become used to being fed, being denied food.
 Talk about hanger!